Seagate/cortx-s3server/docs/quickstart.md

 https://docs.google.com/document/d/17ufHPsT62dFL-5VE8r6NeADSefUa0eGgkmPNTkv-k3o/

 Ensure you have at least 8GB RAM for dev VM and 4GB RAM for release/rpmbuild VM.
+For custom domain configuration see S3 readme for more details.

 # To setup dev vm
 Run setup script to configure dev vm